 I’m a PhD candidate at the University of Pennsylvania in Philadelphia, PA.
 I'm affiliated with the Department of Philosophy and the Department of Philosophy, Politics, and Economics (PPE), the Penn Social Norms Group (PennSONG), and the Penn Behavioral Ethics Lab (BeLab).

 Before coming to Penn, I received an MPhil from the University of Cambridge in 2014.
 My scholarly area of interest concerns topics at intersection of philosophy, politics, and economics and the political economy of corruption.
-My dissertation is focused on the normative issues surrounding the provision of public goods in a liberal society.
+My dissertation is focused on the relationship between corruption, democracy, and welfare.
 For a more specific research statement about my dissertation research, click here.

 My academic and professional work aims to improve public policy.
 To that end, I just completed a report for a joint project with the Chatham House for International Affairs (Africa Programme) and the UK Department for International Development (DfID) in London, UK related to anti-corruption measures and social norms.
 This project involved co-authoring a confidential report for DfID as well as a public Chatham House report (pictured left).
 A fancy reader version of the report can be found here, or a traditional .pdf can be found here.

-I have presented my work at the US Department of State (in DC), the British High Commission (in Abuja), the Nigerian Federal Ministry of Interior (in Abuja), the Rivers State Government House (in Port Harcourt), the Sokoto State Government House (in Sokoto) and the Adamawa State Government House (in Yola), and the Bogotá Chamber of Commerce (in Bogotá).
+I have presented my work at the US Department of State (in DC), the British High Commission (in Abuja), the Nigerian Federal Ministry of Interior (in Abuja), the Rivers State Government House (in Port Harcourt), the Sokoto State Government House (in Sokoto), the Adamawa State Government House (in Yola), and the Bogotá Chamber of Commerce (in Bogotá).
 As a member of the PennSONG, I have been involved as a facilitator in workshops for the Bill and Melinda Gates Foundation (in Seattle), UNICEF (in Philadelphia), and Chatham House (in Abuja).